 Tony Lawson - Chair

-Tony has been a member of the CHF Board since 2010 and as Chair since 2014.
-He was reappointed as Chair at the December 2016 Board meeting.
+Tony has been a member of the CHF Board since 2010 and Chair since 2014

-Tony strives to operate at strategic levels in policy forums and meetings conducted by and with CHF, always promoting enhanced consumer participation and engagement in every encounter.
+Tony takes a strategic focus in policy forums and meetings conducted by and with CHF, promoting enhanced consumer participation and engagement in every encounter.

-Tony continues to ensure the development and maintenance of sound, respectful and productive relationships with key stakeholders.
-Tony also seeks to make strong contributions to health consumer matters in other settings, including as a Board member of the Australian Council on Healthcare Standards and as a member of the ACSQHC Australian Atlas of Healthcare Variation.
-Tony is also a member of the Health Minister’s Private Health Insurance Advisory Committee.
+Tony works to ensure the development and maintenance of sound, respectful and productive relationships with key stakeholders.
+Tony also seeks to make strong contributions to health consumer matters in other settings, including as a Board member of the Australian Council on Healthcare Standards.
+Tony is also a member of the Private Health Ministerial Advisory Committee.